yuyangpoi/FF-KDT/README.md

 ```

 ## Evaluation
-Download the Extreme Corners Dataset and llace the checkpoint in the ./checkpoints/ folder first.
+Download the Extreme Corners Dataset and place the checkpoint in the ./checkpoints/ folder first.

 Pretrained models can be downloaded from [Baidu Netdisk](https://pan.baidu.com/s/10v0HHstRxRA_GTo5Ne4Bjg?pwd=seaq).